PrioritySoftware/PrioritySoftware.github.io/_general/Webhooks.md

 |priority-bpm-name | Shipment Webhook | The business rule description in Priority|
 |priority-bpm-token| D6D4545CE5AB4827BB51CA3C03005D1D | authentication token for this webhook as recorded in **Webhook Definitions** form |

-As previously mentioned, the body will contains a json of field values added to the business rule message.
+As previously mentioned, the body will contain a json of field values added to the business rule message.

 ```json
     {